Including related provincial credits and benefits

 The GST/HST credit is a non-taxable quarterly payment that helps individuals and families with low and modest incomes offset all or part of the goods and services tax/harmonized sales tax (GST/HST) that they pay.

 You are eligible for this credit if you are a resident of Canada for income tax purposes in the month before and at the beginning of the month in which we make a payment (see When do we pay your credit?), and at least one of the following applies:

-If you will turn 19 years of age before April 2015, you can apply for this credit on your 2013 income tax and benefit return.
-For more information, see Will you turn 19 years of age before April 2015?
+If you will turn 19 years of age before April 2016, the CRA will automatically determine your eligibility for this credit when you file your 2014 income tax and benefit return.
+For more information, see Will you turn 19 years of age before April 2016?